 This classification demonstrates the diversity of available biomaterials for modern architectural planning.
 It's important to note that many of these materials can be combined, creating hybrid solutions with optimal characteristics for specific projects.

 The integration of biomaterials into architecture provides significant advantages when creating eco-friendly construction and sustainable design.
-Research shows that biophilic design using natural materials can not only improve the technical characteristics of buildings but also positively affect people's psychological state, making the space more harmonious:
+It should be considered that research shows: biophilic design using natural materials can not only improve the technical characteristics of buildings, but also positively influence people's psychological state, making the space more harmonious:

 - Reduction of carbon footprint through CO₂ absorption by plants from which materials are obtained